charmoniumQ/PROBE/docs/lib_interpos/README.md

 OPUS [@balakrishnanOPUSLightweightSystem2013] is one example, but we were not able to replicate it.
 It was last developed almost a decade ago, and it uses end-of-life Python 2.7 and Java 1.6.

-We also selected the following record/replay tools, which do not claim to be provenance tracers, but involve tracing provenance events with user-level tracing: CDE [@guoCDEUsingSystem2011], CARE [@janinCAREComprehensiveArchiver2014], and RR [@ocallahanEngineeringRecordReplay2017].
+We also selected the following record/replay tools, which do not claim to be provenance tracers, but involve tracing provenance events with user-level tracing: RR [@ocallahanEngineeringRecordReplay2017], CDE [@guoCDEUsingSystem2011] and CARE [@janinCAREComprehensiveArchiver2014].
 If they are performant enough, perhaps they could be converted to provenance tracers.

 Lastly, we selected `strace`.
-`strace` captures the relevant provenance events with user-level debug tracing but does not copy data nor create a graph.
+`strace` merely logs the events but does not do any processing on the events (e.g., constructing a provenance graph).
-We expect `strace` to be the upper-bound on user-level debug tracing performance, because it does not do any processing on the events it observes.
+Therefore, `strace` is close to the theoretical minimal overhead for bare user-level debug tracing.

 We examine the properties of these in @Tbl:feature-matrix.